langflow-ai/langflow/README.md

 Creating flows with Langflow is easy.
 Simply drag sidebar components onto the canvas and connect them to create your pipeline.

-Explore by editing prompt parameters, linking chains and agents.
+Explore by editing prompt parameters, grouping components into a single high-level component, and building your own Custom Components.

-Once you're done, you can export your flow as a JSON file.
+Once you’re done, you can export your flow as a JSON file.

 Load the flow with: